A domain-specific language and matrix-free stencil code for investigating electronic properties of Dirac and topological materials: Matrix-free code for topological systems with Dirac cones

 At larger $n_b$ the loop body becomes more complicated, and the benefit of SIMD vectorization may be compensated by a more inefficient in-core execution due to register shortage and less effective out-of-order execution.
 This can be seen on IVB at $n_b=8$, where the available number of cores is too small to reach saturation, as opposed to $n_b=4$, where the SIMD width matches the number of block vectors.

 Calculating dot products on the fly has a rather small impact on performance (less that 15\%), which on BDW vanishes at saturation because of its generally lower machine balance.
 Still, overall the roof\/line model provides a good estimate of the expected socket-level performance of our matrix-free codes even for topological insulators.
 Note, however, that the saturation properties depend on many factors, such as the number of cores per socket, the memory bandwidth, the clock speed, and the SIMD width.
-An accurate prediction of speedup vs.\ number of cores would require a more advanced performance model, such as the ECM model described in~\cite{sthw15}\@.
+An accurate prediction of speedup versus the number of cores would require a more advanced performance model, such as the ECM model described in~\cite{sthw15}\@.

-In Figures \ref{fig:strong_scaling_nb1} and \ref{fig:strong_scaling_nb4} we compare \pvsctm\ the with the GHOST library developed by \cite{GHOST2016} using a strong scaling TI test case on the Emmy cluster.
+In Figures \ref{fig:strong_scaling_nb1} and \ref{fig:strong_scaling_nb4} we compare \pvsctm\ with the GHOST library developed by \cite{GHOST2016} using a strong scaling TI test case on the Emmy cluster.
 One MPI process was bound to each socket, with Open\-MP parallelization (ten threads) across the cores.
 Both \pvsctm\ and GHOST were used in ``vector mode,'' i.e., without overlap between communication and computation.
 GHOST always uses explicitly stored matrices, which is why \pvsctm\ not only has the expected performance advantage due to its matrix-free algorithms but also requires less hardware to handle a given problem size.
-The maximum number of nodes was chosen such that a maximum communication overhead of about 40-50\% (see insets) can be observed for \pvsctm, which is a reasonable upper limit in production runs for resource efficiency reasons.
+The maximum number of nodes was chosen such that a maximum communication overhead of about 40--50\% (see insets) can be observed for \pvsctm, which is a reasonable upper limit in production runs for resource efficiency reasons. \gh{Note that GHOST exhibits a larger communication time than PVSC-DTM because it assumes a general matrix and cuts it into horizontal blocks, resulting in sub-optimal communication behavior for stencil-based patterns.
+Our generated code, on the other hand, can exploit the regular next-neighbor exchange pattern}.

 In the test case in Fig. \ref{fig:strong_scaling_nb1}, GHOST requires at least 16 nodes for storing the matrix and two vectors.
 With the same resources, \pvsctm\ is about 5$\times$ faster, and can outperform GHOST already with four nodes.
 The ratio of communication to computation time is naturally larger with \pvsctm\ due to the faster code execution.
 Although this particular test case cannot be run on a single node with GHOST, the performance comparison at 16 nodes also reflects quite accurately the per-node (or per-socket, i.e., pure OpenMP) performance ratio between \pvsctm\ and GHOST, since at this point the communication overhead is still only 10--20\%.